imfatant/test/README.md

            ### Automatically suspend sinks/sources that become idle for too long
            # load-module module-suspend-on-idle
-    e) Then restart: `sudo reboot`
+    d) Then restart: `sudo reboot`
-    f) When the BBBlue is back up, put your Bluetooth speaker into pairing mode, and do:
+    e) When the BBBlue is back up, put your Bluetooth speaker into pairing mode, and do:

            bluetoothctl
            scan on